JustinBoverhof/Rob102_TrafficDataset/README.md

 ***Robotics102_TrafficDataset.ipynb***
 This the main file I used for making the networks for classifaction and the code for comapring to old results
 ***cleaner.py***
-Use this for cleaing the dataset after cleaning it by hand
+Use this for cleaning the dataset after cleaning it by hand
 ***processor.py***
 This is the code used to assemble the dataset
 ***data_functions.py***